-One study examined the gut bacteria in 77 pairs of twins, one of whom was obese and one of whom was not.
+One study examined the gut bacteria in 77 pairs of twins, one of whom had obesity and one of whom did not.

-The study found that those who were obese had different gut bacteria than their non-obese twins.
-In particular, obesity was associated with lower gut bacteria diversity, meaning there were fewer types of bacteria in the gut (9).
+The study found that those who had obesity had different gut bacteria than their twins without obesity.
+In particular, obesity was associated with lower gut bacteria diversity, meaning there were fewer types of bacteria in the gut (

 This may be due to the effect of bacteria on the digestion of different foods.